RanaNadeemAslam/RanaNadeemAslam/README.md

 #### What I'm doing now

-- Writing about Android development on [LinkedIn](https://www.linkedin.com/in/nadeem-aslam-android/) (Coroutines deep dives, performance tips)
+- Writing about Android development on [LinkedIn](https://www.linkedin.com/in/nadeem-aslam-android/)
 - Building Android apps at [Invotyx](https://invotyx.com)
-- Freelancing on [Fiverr](https://www.fiverr.com/nadeemaslam786) for mobile app projects
+- Freelancing on [Fiverr](https://www.fiverr.com/nadeem585) for mobile app projects
 - Open to remote Android developer roles and freelance projects

 ---